Silent Generation: In adulthood

 As a birth cohort, Silents never rose in protest as a unified political entity.
 Widely seen as "following the rules" and benefiting from stable wealth creation, their Boomer and Gen X children would become estranged from them due to their different views regarding social issues of the day and their relatively decreased economic opportunity, creating a different generational zeitgeist.
 For example, the Boomer children were instrumental in bringing about the counterculture of the 1960s, and the rise of left wing, liberal views considered anti-establishment, which went directly against the "work within the system" approach that many Silents had practiced.
 Gen X children grew up in the 1970s and 1980s with the threat of nuclear annihilation hanging over them and a resultant bleak view of the future, contributing to their generational disaffection, in contrast to the optimistic outlook of their Silent Generation parents.

-The style of parenting from the Lost Generation or the Interbellum Generation (older members of the Greatest Generation), was known to the Silents and the generations before them originated in the late 1800s, when the Lost Gens were Children or Teenagers.
+The style of parenting by the Lost Generation or the Interbellum Generation (older members of the Greatest Generation) was known to the Silents, and the generations before them originated in the late 1800s, when the Lost Gens were children or teenagers.
 Representative of this was the idea that "children should be seen but not heard".
 These ideas were ultimately challenged following the 1946 publication of the book The Common Sense Book of Baby and Child Care by Benjamin Spock, which influenced some Boomers' views on parenting and family values when they became parents themselves.
-The book also influenced how Baby Boomers were parented.
+The book also influenced how baby boomers were parented.
 These less-restrictive behavioral standards, seen as overly permissive by the Silents, further estranged those Boomers from their parents and, among other things, gave rise in the 1970s to the term generation gap.
-This was to describe the initial conflict of cultural values between the Silents and their Generation Joneser (younger Baby Boomers) and to a lesser extent, their Generation X children in the 1980s, although it was not quite as extreme as it was between the Greatest Generation and the "Leading Edge Boomers", (older Baby Boomers) in the 1960s.
+This was to describe the initial conflict of cultural values between the Silents and Generation Jones (younger baby boomers) and to a lesser extent their Generation X children in the 1980s, although it was not quite as extreme as it was between the Greatest Generation and the "Leading Edge Boomers" (older baby boomers) in the 1960s.